ZacharyWyatt/Setting-Up-Nethack-3.4.3-Server/README.md

 - Change PREFIX to the directory which will contain the compiled NetHack, in this case "/home/nethack-compiled/"
 - Change GAMEDIR to $(PREFIX)/nh343 (This must match HACKDIR in include/config.h)
 - Change VARDIR to $(GAMEDIR)/var  (This must match VAR_PLAYGROUND in include/unixconf.h)
 - Change GAMEUID and GAMEGRP to the user and group you will run nethack as; use numbers, not names.
 In CentOS 8, they are 12 and 20 respectively.
+In CentOS 7, they are 12 and 100.

 ##### 4) Edit sys/unix/Makefile.src